changeofpace/VivienneVMM/README.md

 An ept breakpoint log contains the "breakpoint hit history" for its corresponding ept breakpoint.
 The contents of the log depend on the ept breakpoint log type:

 #### Basic
-Records each unique guest virtual address that triggers the breakpoint condition and its hit count.
-Traditional hardware breakpoint functionality.
+Records each unique guest virtual address that triggers the breakpoint condition and its hit count. i.e., Traditional hardware breakpoint functionality.
 Can be used to discover addresses which read, write, and execute a target breakpoint address.

 #### General Register Context
 Records the general purpose register context each time the guest triggers the breakpoint condition.